slot-engine/slot-engine/README.md

 - Add auto completion for `gameConfig.symbols.get("symbol")`
 - Improve type-safety dealing with symbols for reel generators
 - Improve overall type-safety for better DX
+- Refactor `StandaloneBoard` and `Board` to reduce code duplication

 PR's are welcome!